lsandov1/iteso-os/sheduling.md

-# Process Scheduler
+# Linux's process scheduler

-The process scheduler (located at the kernel) deals with *processes* so lets review what are these entities.
+Part of the [kernel][kernel-structure].
+It is just called the *scheduler*.
+The scheduler deals with *processes* so lets (briefly) review what are these entities.

-We discuss only the Linux Kernel.

 ## Process